Keyboard shortcuts

 # Invariant: a creature cannot be in both

-hungry, sleepy = classify_states(energy, ids)
+hungry, sleepy = classify_states(energy)

 assert np.intersect1d(hungry, sleepy).size == 0